dagraham/etm-dgraham/README.md

         # second.

         usedtime_hours: 6
         # 0, 1, 2, ..., 24.
 The daily goal for used time.
-This is used in engaged
+This is used in effort
         # view to control the display of the daily used time bars.
 The goal is to
         # to maximize the granularity of the bar when displaying this number of hours
         # in the space allowed by the terminal width.